-Istanbul’s street cats and dogs are an inseparable part of the city’s soul, weaving into the daily rhythm of urban life with quiet dignity.
+Istanbul cats and dogs are not just street animals — they are part of the city’s identity.
+They are woven into the daily rhythm of urban life with quiet dignity.
 Istanbul cats lounge confidently on mosque walls, café chairs, or inside bookstore and fashion shop window displays, treated like tiny Sultans by the people around them.

 Residents and shopkeepers often care for these cats as communal pets, providing food, water, and makeshift shelters.
 This affection stems from cultural and historical roots; cats have long been revered in Islamic tradition and earned their place as beloved citizens in Istanbul.
 Their presence is so natural and accepted that a cat may saunter through a high-end boutique or nap in a sunbeam inside a government building without raising eyebrows.